Opening

 At £15.99 / $19.99, PlateUp! is one of the most affordable co-op experiences on any current platform.
 Xbox Game Pass includes the game for subscribers, which was confirmed at the console launch in February 2024 and continues as of 2026.
 One purchase covers up to four players simultaneously in local or online co-op, and the roguelite structure means no two runs produce the same sequence of challenges.

 The run structure shapes the value proposition in a specific way.
 A single run lasts approximately 2.5 hours if successful.
 Most early runs will not be successful.
 Steam data shows an average total playtime of over 90 hours, which reflects the replay cycle that the roguelite format naturally generates.
-Players who find the automation puzzle engaging will return many times; players who expect a fixed campaign with a defined end point should note that there is no story progression or credits sequence to work towards.

 Technical Notes